openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 ### Risks and Mitigations

-No known risks
+No known risks.

 ## Design Details

 ### Open Questions

-See deprecation and upgrade
+See deprecation and upgrade.

 ### Test Plan